Load and format the CIFAR10 dataset

 Click the button at the top, next to the Model 1 tab.
 This will create a second model.

 Select the torchvision.models category, and the mobilenet_v2 preset model (lowercase).
 Notice this is different from the MobileNetV2 model, as this mobilenet_v2 allows us to use pre-trained weights.

-To use the pre-trained weights, set the pretrained parameter to
+To use pre-trained weights, set the weights parameter to

 Then click Build.
 If you don’t already have the pre-trained weights on your computer, they will be automatically downloaded.

 Once the model is built, have a look at its Graph representation, in particular the last nodes:

 Notice the Output node receive 1000 values from the Linear node, which does not match our 10 categories of objects.
 Unfortunately the mobilenet_v2 preset model doesn’t have a num_classes parameter.
 We’ll have to patch the model directly.

 Clicking the Linear node will add a new line in the source code of that model to patch the Linear node.
 Change the out_features parameter in that new line to

 model=torchvision.models.mobilenet_v2(weights, progress, **kwargs) model.classifier = nn.Linear(in_features=1280, out_features=10, bias=True) return model

 Then click Build again.
 Now the Linear node output 10 values: